 The same holds true for rows.
 Initiating them too explosively can lead to injury and it also decreases the effectiveness of the exercise.
 If you can’t hold the weight at the top for a second or two the weight you are rowing is probably too heavy.

 Hip thrusts and glute bridges are two more exercises that should be slowed down just a bit.
 I see the value in doing them explosively if used by an Olympic lifter as assistance work.
 But most people will feel the glutes a lot more and do the exercise with better, and safer form, if they slow the rep speed down just a bit and hold them for a second or two up top.
-Eventually, when you have mastered the exercise, are feeling the glutes more than the low back, and are sure there is no dysfunction going on you can start to crank up the speed.

 Other movements that fall into this category are single leg exercises, glute ham raises, back extensions, most abdominal exercises and curls.
 But in all seriousness, if you’re consciously exploding on curls you probably need to dial back on the caffeine and get laid a little more often.